tygrvault/icebyte/README.md

 # frostbyte
-A game review platform built with NextJS, Contentlayer, and TailwindCSS.
-(College project)
+A game review platform built with NextJS, Contentlayer, and [NordUI](https://github.com/nord-studio/NordUI).

+**Note:**
+This is a college project and will not be maintianed after .